jlaing700/electrical-workflow-intro/README.md

 Branching is creating a version of that clone in order to push any work you've done petaining the intruction of that Repository.

-Pushing is uploading your files/work you've done to GitHub where anyone who has access to the Repository can see your files you pushed.
+Pushing is uploading your files/work you've done to GitHub where anyone who has access to the Repository can see your files that you pushed.

 In these steps below, l'll show you how to do all that using GitHub Desktop app and GitHub website.